 Intentions and Goals

-I still haven’t managed to, properly, do a push-up or pull-up yet so I hope from watching Natasha’s progressions that I can achieve them.
+I still haven’t managed to, properly, do a push-up or pull-up yet so I hope from watching Natacha’s progressions that I can achieve them.
 I also want to expand my ‘exercise knowledge base’, as I have been repeating the same exercises for quite a while and it is always important to change things up.

 Over the past few months, I have increased my muscle strength.
 (YAY!)
 However, I just seem to have that layer of fat over it which means you can’t really see it! (lol, relatable again.)
 So, admittingly, I would love to tone up a bit too.
 OH, and I would also like to prove, to myself, that fat can be lost without having to decrease my calories to about 5.

 People’s percetions of dieting and losing weight (which is the WRONG term) are being questioned more and more now – and I love it.
-Natasha adds to this and shows that restriction and yo-yo dieting is not the way to get the body you love, long-term.
+Natacha adds to this and shows that restriction and yo-yo dieting is not the way to get the body you love, long-term.

 How I Plan to Tackle Cut Reload